hazelcast/hazelcast-python-client/docs/getting_started.rst

     client = hazelcast.HazelcastClient()

-If you run the Hazelcast IMDG members on a different server than the client, you most probably have configured the members’ ports and cluster names as explained in the previous section.
+If you run the Hazelcast members on a different server than the client, you most probably have configured the members’ ports and cluster names as explained in the previous section.
 If you did, then you need to make match those changes to the network settings of your client.